How to Order Healthy at Chipotle

 4. Choose brown rice

 The brown rice contains less sodium and more fiber than the white rice.
-If you did choose the burrito or tacos, skip the rice (210 calories) altogether since you're getting your grains in your shell.
+If you did choose the burrito or tacos, you might want to skip the rice (210 calories) altogether since you're getting your grains in your shell.

 Best & Worst Toppings